quantify-os/quantify-scheduler/docs/user_guide.rst

 ~~~~~~~~~~~~~~~

 To use schedules in an experimental setting, in which the parameters used for compilation as well as the schedules themselves routinely change, we provide a framework for performing experiments making use of the concepts of :mod:`quantify_core`.
-Central in this framework are the schedule :mod:`quantify_scheduler.gettables` that can be used by the :class:`.MeasurementControl` and are responsible for the experiment flow.
+Central in this framework are the schedule :mod:`quantify_scheduler.gettables` that can be used by the :class:`quantify_core.measurement.control.MeasurementControl` and are responsible for the experiment flow.
 This flow is schematically show in :numref:`experiments_control_flow`.